pupil-labs/pupil-docs/src/alpha-lab/blink_detection.md

 # <font size=5>Getting started</font>

-To get started, we invite you to check out the accompanying [**GitHub repository**](https://github.com/pupil-labs/real-time-blink-detection), where you can find a detailed instruction on how to install all required packages as well as a [**Jupyter notebook**](https://github.com/pupil-labs/real-time-blink-detection/blob/main/blink_detection.ipynb) that contains all the code needed and instructions on how to run everything.
+To get started, we invite you to check out the accompanying [**GitHub repository**](https://github.com/pupil-labs/real-time-blink-detection).
+There you can find a detailed instruction on how to install all required packages as well as a [**Jupyter notebook**](https://github.com/pupil-labs/real-time-blink-detection/blob/main/blink_detection.ipynb) that contains all the code needed and instructions on how to run everything.

-If you don't have a recording at hand, worry not!
-The GitHub repository comes with an example recording that you can freely explore.
+If you don't have a Pupil Invisible or Neon recording at hand, worry not!
+The GitHub repository comes with an example recording (made with Neon) that you can explore.

 # <font size=5>Results</font>

 <!-- # <font size=4><strong>Part 1</strong>: Posthoc blink detection</font> -->
 <strong>Part 1: Posthoc blink detection</strong>

-After you have run the first part of the notebook, you will have an output from which we can derive a number of statistics, which provide potential insights into the state of your participants: the total number of detected blinks, the estimated blink rate (in Hz), and the average blink duration (in seconds), as well as eyelid closing and re-opening durations (in seconds).
+Once you have run the first part of the notebook, you will get an output from which you can derive a number of statistics that provide various insights about your recording: the total number of detected blinks, the estimated blink rate (in Hz), and the average blink duration (in seconds), as well as eyelid closing and re-opening durations (in seconds).

 <div class="pb-4" style="display:flex;justify-content:left;">
   <v-img